 The issue with hammock and heat retention is that if you use just a sleeping bag with no underquilt, your body weight will compress the bag, leaving hardly any insulation between you and the hammock.

 In a tent setting, this isn’t so much of an issue as the tent floor and the ground underneath acts as a buffer, helping to prevent body heat loss.
 This is especially true if you add in a sleeping pad.
 With a hammock, you are laying against a durable but fairly thin material, and on the other side is the cold air.

 An underquilt effectively blocks the cold temperatures and acts as additional insulation to trap body heat.
 This is far more effective than simply using a thicker sleeping bag or a sleeping pad within your hammock.

-Most hammock campers will agree that you should add an underquilt if there is a chance of nighttime lows reaching 40-45 F. In the middle of the summer you actually might quite enjoy having a bit of a breeze under you while you sleep, but typically on cool nights you should pack along your underquilt.
+Most hammock campers will agree that you should add an underquilt if there is a chance of nighttime lows reaching 40-45 F. In the middle of the summer you actually might quite enjoy having a bit of a breeze under you while you get a night’s sleep, but typically on cool nights, you should pack along your underquilt.

 The warm and cozy nights of sleep ahead are a result of the hammock underquilt being able to block out the incoming cold from the harsh weather.
 It keeps your body heat in, and they are very comfortable while hammocking.